Longitudinal Analysis

 The second is a first-wave exit or valuation milestone that demonstrates to the broader investor community that the ecosystem can produce investable outcomes.
 Paystack's acquisition by Stripe in 2020 was a watershed exit for the African tech ecosystem - not because of the capital it generated directly but because of the credibility it conferred on the continent's startup market.
 Rwanda has not yet experienced an equivalent milestone of its own, which partly explains why Rwandan ventures remain more government-dependent than Kenyan ones.

 The fourth is the emergence of a critical mass of second-generation founders who invest in and mentor the next generation.
-In Kenya, the growing presence of Paystack, Andela, and Flutterwave alumni as angel investors and early-stage mentors represents this transition Endeavor March 2026 mapping of the Kenyan entrepreneurship network confirms this dynamic directly: founders are paying forward through mentorship, angel investments, and second-generation company creation - and that multiplier effect is the real engine of Kenya's entrepreneurship network, more consequential for long-run ecosystem development than any accelerator cohort or challenge fund.
+In Kenya, the growing presence of Paystack, Andela, and Flutterwave alumni as angel investors and early-stage mentors represents this transition.
+The substantive treatment of why second-generation founder networks operate as the structural backbone of ecosystem capability - anchored across the Endeavor Network Effect research and Burt's structural holes framework - sits in What Working Support Infrastructure and Founders and Leadership Teams.
+Endeavor Insight and Endeavor Kenya's March 2026 mapping of the Kenyan entrepreneurship network confirms this dynamic directly: founders are paying forward through mentorship, angel investments, and second-generation company creation - and that multiplier effect is the real engine of Kenya's entrepreneurship network, more consequential for long-run ecosystem development than any accelerator cohort or challenge fund.

 What this means for ecosystem strategy

 The gap between Ethiopia and Kenya in ecosystem maturity is an opportunity, not merely a challenge.
 Rwanda has demonstrated that sequencing institutional development ahead of capital concentration can produce a more managed ecosystem trajectory than the capital-led, institution-follows model that characterised Kenya's development.
 Ethiopia has the opportunity to make similar choices.
-The Ethiopian Data Foundations study provides the metrics framework for tracking whether those choices are generating the firm-level outcomes reform is intended to produce.
+The Ethiopian Data Foundations study - substantive treatment in A Theory of Ecosystem Change - provides the four Systemic Growth Metrics framework for tracking whether those choices are generating the firm-level outcomes reform is intended to produce.
 Whether the institutional bandwidth and political will exist to use it is a question the donor funding contraction has made considerably harder to answer.